Meet the islanders looking for romance in Love Island: Australia - TheNewsTrace

 Instagram: @domthomass

 He says: “I’m 6ft 5in, so I’m simply going to be the tallest man in the villa.
-My buddies name me a giant, pleasant large however I’m only a large teddy bear!”
+My associates name me an enormous, pleasant big however I’m only a large teddy bear!”

 And one other factor: Dom couldn’t wait to enter the villa, admitting he thinks he may “shake issues up.”